Healthdirect Free Australian health advice you can count on.

 • douche

-A colposcopy takes between 10 and 30 minutes.
+A colposcopy takes about 5 to 10 minutes.
 It can feel awkward and uncomfortable, but it is not usually painful.
-It will most likely be done in the gynaecologist’s rooms or a clinic.
+It will most likely be done in the gynaecologist's rooms or a clinic.
 There is no need for an anaesthetic for the colposcopy, but a local anaesthetic may be used if the biopsy is in a sensitive area.

-If you have a colposcopy, you will be asked to lie on your back, as with a cervical screening test.
+If you have a colposcopy, you will be asked to lie on your back, in a similar position to the one used for a cervical screening test.
 Your legs might be raised and supported in stirrups.

-The gynaecologist will insert a speculum, an instrument that opens the vagina.
+The gynaecologist will insert a speculum, an instrument that opens the vagina so the doctor can see your cervix.
 Then they will clean the surface of your cervix with a mild vinegar solution and might paint it with iodine, an antiseptic that turns healthy cells brown.

 The gynaecologist will then place the colposcope just outside the entrance to the vagina and look for any areas of the cervix that are abnormal.